ejriffer/Data-410-Project-5/README.md

           'avg L2 distance:', np.mean(L2))
 ```

 Before we run the Ridge regularization we need to find the best/most accurate *alpha* hyperparameter value for this specific technique.
 This can be done in a multitude of ways including GridSearchCV, or with a simple for loop.
-THe following code shows the tuning of the *alpha* hyperparameter.
+The following code shows the tuning of the *alpha* hyperparameter.

 (The DoKFold_SK_pe function is the same as the DoKFold_SK_FULL as shown above but only returns the avg RMSE.)